 S&C supports diversity and equal opportunity in employment.
 All employment decisions are based on job-related criteria such as skill, ability, and experience.

-S&C team members are expected to treat others professionally and with respect while maintaining a working environment free from the damaging effects of harassment and discrimination on the basis of race, color, creed, religion, gender, age, sexual orientation, national origin, disability, veteran status, or marital status.
+S&C team members are expected to treat others professionally and with respect.
+They are also expected to maintain a working environment free from the damaging effects of harassment and discrimination on the basis of race, color, creed, religion, gender, age, sexual orientation, gender identity, national origin, disability, veteran status, or marital status.